 The following is an overview of the items that will be needed to complete the application process.
 Applicants will be assigned an Admissions Advisor who will work with each student individually to assist them throughout the process.

 A majority of International Students at FIDM study under F-1 visa student status.
-In order to apply for an F-1 visa, students will need to be accepted to FIDM and enrolled in the Student and Exchange Visitor Information System (SEVIS).
-Once enrolled in SEVIS, FIDM will issue an Form I-20 for you to present to the consular officer when you attend your visa interview.
+In order to apply for an F-1 visa, students will need to be accepted to FIDM and be issued a SEVIS I-20.

 Select a topic below for answers to frequent questions posed by International Students:

 If the student is currently attending another college on an F-1 visa then an acceptance letter and FIDM transfer request form MUST be submitted to that school to facilitate a SEVIS transfer of their I-20.
 An initial FIDM I-20 should NOT be issued to a prospective student who currently has an active I-20 from another.
 A student can request transfer of their I-20 up to 60 days after their program end date (if they did in fact complete the program at that school rather than just stopped attending).
 If the student is not going to finish their program of study at their current school then must keep attending class until the transfer is done or they risk having their I-20 terminated for their failure to attend.
 If the student is on a quarter break in between academic sessions at their current school then they must facilitate the transfer prior to the start of the next session or they risk having their I-20 terminated for their failure to attend.